handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 }
 ```

+### Extensive use of nested classed / structs
+If your code-base contains lots of nested classes - you may see more compilation errors.

 ### Creating new public methods
 Hot-reload for new methods will only work with private methods (only called by changed code)